jaemig/wl-traffic-tracker/README.md

 - Start and end times of disruptions and delays
 - All affected stops and lines
 - Broken elevators and escalators
+- Name and geographic position of all stops

 ## Displayed informations
 - Choice between different time ranges (day, week, month and year)